Holomorphic representation of quantum computations: Preliminaries

 The so-called stellar hierarchy of quantum states has been defined in~\cite{chabaud2020stellar} based on the number of zeros of the stellar function, which we review hereafter.
 The name stellar originates from the fact that this representation is obtained as the limit case of the finite-dimensional Majorana representation~\cite{majorana1932atomi}, where zeros in the complex plane are mapped to points on the surface of a sphere by anti-stereographic projection.
 These points on the sphere are then thought of as stars on the celestial vault, for an observer located inside the sphere (see Sec.~\ref{sec:analytic}).

 Using the Hadamard--Weierstrass factorization theorem~\cite{conway2012functions}, the stellar function can be written as

-where $k\in\mathbb N$ is the multiplicity of $0$ as a root of $F^\star$, where $\{\lambda_n\}_n$ is the (possibly infinite) discrete set of non-zero roots of $F^\star$, and where $a,b,c\in\mathbb C$, with $|a|<1$.
+where $k\in\mathbb N$ is the multiplicity of $0$ as a root of $F^\star$, where $\{\lambda_n\}_n$ is the (possibly infinite) discrete set of non-zero roots of $F^\star$, and where $a,b,c\in\mathbb C$.
 In particular, the set of stellar functions with $n$ zeros corresponds to the set of holomorphic functions in the single-mode Segal--Bargmann space of the form $P\times G$, where $P$ is a polynomial of degree $n\in\mathbb N$ and $G$ is a Gaussian function.
 The stellar rank is then defined as the number of zeros, or equivalently the degree of the polynomial $P$.
 States having a stellar function which is not of the form $P\times G$ have infinite rank (infinite number of zeros), and these states can be approximated arbitrarily well in trace distance by states of finite rank.

 Importantly, the stellar rank is invariant under Gaussian unitary operations and thus the stellar hierarchy is a non-Gaussian hierarchy.
-Pure states of rank $0$ are Gaussian states $\hat S(\xi)\hat D(\beta)\ket0$, for $\xi,\beta\in\mathbb C$.
+Pure states of rank $0$ are Gaussian states, of the form $\hat S(\xi)\hat D(\beta)\ket0$, for $\xi,\beta\in\mathbb C$.
 Their stellar function is given by

 for all $z\in\mathbb C$, where